Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 understand the problem, you'll see there's a better way to solve it.

 A lifetime is Rust's way of tracking reference usage.
-A reference needs to be tied back to its owning variable and this relationship must be understood at compile time.
-The way I like to visualise this is with a kite.
+A reference needs to be tied back to its owning variable and this relationship must be understood at compile time. // TODO: Kite here?

 Remember the stack?
 Let's tie what we know about ownership to what we know about the stack.